 The Trickle Out Africa Project

-The primary objectives of this study are to: (a) identify examples of social and environmental enterprises in the Southern Africa Development Community and Eastern Africa Community; and (b) to explore and evaluate the role that these enterprises may play as a mechanism to 'trickle out' social, environmental and economic benefits to community groups economically considered to be at the 'base/bottom of the pyramid' (BoP).
+The primary objectives of this study were to (a) identify examples of social and environmental enterprises in the Southern Africa Development Community and Eastern Africa Community; and (b) to explore and evaluate the role that these enterprises may play as a mechanism to 'trickle out' social, environmental and economic benefits to community groups economically considered to be at the 'base/bottom of the pyramid' (BoP).

-Through analysis of secondary data and online materials, and discussions and engagement with regional practitioner networks and actors, an online 'Directory of Eco-Social Enterprises, Agencies & Associations' has been developed, with over 4000 organisations now listed.
+Through analysis of secondary data and online materials, and discussions and engagement with regional practitioner networks and actors, an online 'Directory of Eco-Social Enterprises, Agencies & Associations' was developed, with over 4000 organisations listed.

-Utilising a unique dataset of social and environmental enterprises across East and Southern Africa a quantitative survey has been carried out addressing themes like the business models of these organisations, their funding regimes, internal governance and decision making etc.
+Utilising a unique dataset of social and environmental enterprises across East and Southern Africa a quantitative survey was carried out addressing themes like the business models of these organisations, their funding regimes, internal governance and decision making etc.

-In-depth case study research has been carried out with 20 social and environmental enterprises in Kenya, South Africa, Zambia and Mozambique.
-Focussed on understanding how these organisations operate and mapping their 'trickle out' sustainable development and poverty alleviation impacts.
+In-depth case study research was carried out with 20 social and environmental enterprises in Kenya, South Africa, Zambia and Mozambique, focussed on understanding how these organisations operate and mapping their 'trickle out' sustainable development and poverty alleviation impacts.

-We are working with a number of partner organisations, institutions and networks across Eastern and Southern Africa including the African Social Entrepreneurs Network (ASEN) and the East African Social Enterprise Network (EASEN)
+We worked with a number of partner organisations, institutions and networks across Eastern and Southern Africa including the African Social Entrepreneurs Network (ASEN) and the East African Social Enterprise Network (EASEN)